Antiphospholipid syndrome

 • Safe medications and dietary supplements.
 Certain medications, vitamins and herbal products can interact dangerously with warfarin.
 These include some pain relievers, cold medicines, stomach remedies or multivitamins, as well as garlic, ginkgo and green tea.

-In most cases, complications of antiphospholipid syndrome — such as DVT, stroke or pregnancy loss — will prompt you to seek medical care.
+In most cases, complications of antiphospholipid syndrome — such as Deep vein thrombosis (DVT), stroke or pregnancy loss — will prompt you to seek medical care.
 Depending on your complication, you'll likely see a specialist in vascular disease, obstetrics or hematology.

 Here's some information to help you get ready for your appointment.